oasisprotocol/docs/docs/general/oasis-network/faq.md

 ### **What consensus mechanism are you running?
 Is it BFT?**

-The Oasis Network uses Tendermint as its BFT consensus protocol.
+The Oasis Network uses CometBFT as its BFT consensus protocol.
 Given that the consensus layer uses a BFT protocol, the Oasis Network offers instant finality, meaning that once a block is finalized, it cannot be reverted (at least not for full nodes).
 A ParaTime commitment goes into a block and as such the ParaTime state is also finalized and cannot be reverted once a block is finalized.

 ### **Why doesn’t the Oasis Network do sharding?
 Does that mean it’s slow?**